 The Pure August (Yu Huangdi) or Jade Emperor is the Daoist supreme sovereign of the Universe somewhat similar to Shangdi; there are many cross-overs with Buddhist deities too.
 He was able to command all sorts of spirits and genies as well as the kings of hell.
 He is one of the trinity of Three Pure Ones. .
 He came into prominence under Song Emperor Zhenzong who claimed to have contact with the Jade Emperor.
 The appearance helped stabilize his rule in troubled times.

-The Hearth or Kitchen god (also known as Zaoshen) is an important god because Zao Jun observes the conduct of all families.
+The Hearth or Kitchen god (also known as Zaoshen and Zaowang) is an important god because Zao Jun observes the conduct of all families.
 With food being so important to a family he controls the health and prosperity of the home.
-It is on the eve of Chinese New Year that families pay particular deference so that he can relay a favorable report on the household's life to heaven for the last year.
-Traditionally a portrait of him was hung in the kitchen which was replaced every New Year.
+It is on the eve of Chinese New Year that families pay particular deference so that he can relay a favorable report on the household's life to heaven for the last year - his lips are smeared with honey.
+Traditionally a portrait of him was hung in the kitchen which was ritually burned and replaced every New Year.
 Originally, before the Song dynasty, he was important as the God of Furnaces and associated with alchemy.

 Zhāng Dàolíng or Zhang Ling was a sage of Daoism, born 35CE during the Han dynasty he quickly learned all about Daoist concepts of yin yang; astronomy and nature.
 He developed recipes for potions for immortality and alchemy.
 By the age of 60 he had perfected the immortality pill by uniting the blue dragon and white tiger.
 Eventually he moved to Yuntai in Sichuan from where he ascended to heaven in 157CE leaving a magic book and sword.